 5. Seeds versus mature plants

 A tough decision is whether you should plant seeds and grow your plants from scratch, or buy plants that have already started growing.
 This is a personal choice and depends on what type of gardener you are, although in the beginning it might be best to opt for plants that are already grown.
 You can just plant them in the ground and continue looking after them.
-Once you’ve gotten the hang of that, try planting some seeds to see how you handle it.
+Once you’ve gotten the hang of that, try planting some seeds to see how you handle it or try Syracuse tree and gardening experts.

 6. Get the proper tools